 Daryl Hall & John Oates

 Hall and Oates consciously transitioned to more of a rock sound over the remainder of the decade, and the resulting albums were both less satisfying and less popular.
-Then in 1980, when the group appeared to be on the verge of becoming irrelevant, they released a remake of the Righteous Brothers' "You've Lost That Lovin' Feeling" that recaptured radio's attention.
-They followed with the chart-topping "Kiss On My List," and then with a string of well crafted, upbeat, radio-friendly songs that dominate airplay for the next decade.
-Songs like "Private Eyes," "You Make My Dreams," "Maneater" and "I Can't Go For That" all topped the charts (the latter song even went to #1 on the Soul charts), ultimately making Hall & Oates the best selling duo in music history and one of the biggest acts of any kind in the 80s.
-But while the group's music in this era certainly went down easy, it was far less thoughtful and satisfying than their mid-70s work and, interestingly, sounds much more dated today.
+Then in 1980, when the twosome appeared to be on the verge of becoming irrelevant, they released a remake of the Righteous Brothers' "You've Lost That Lovin' Feeling" that recaptured radio's attention.
+They followed with the chart-topping "Kiss On My List," and then with a string of well crafted, upbeat, radio-friendly songs that dominated airplay for the next decade.
+Cuts like "Private Eyes," "You Make My Dreams," "Maneater" and "I Can't Go For That" all topped the charts (the latter song even went to #1 on the Soul charts), ultimately making Hall & Oates the best selling duo in music history and one of the biggest acts of any kind in the 80s.
+And their fun, pioneering videos will forever tie them to the look and feel of that decade.